ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 Using JS IPFS in The Browser
 ----------------------------

+JS IPFS is the implementation of IPFS protocol in JavaScript.
+It can run on any evergreen browser, inside a service or web worker, as a web extention and in Node.js.

-The document describes how you can use JS IPFS in the browser.
-JS IPFS is the implementation of the IPFS protocal for browser.
-JS IPFS runs in a browser as a service worked, a web extenstion and node.js.
-The document describes how you can boost the speed and reduce the errors you face often because of limitation of js-ipfs.
+The documentation details more information about running JS IPFS in the browser and boosting the speed with reducing the errors you face often because of limitation of js-ipfs.

 There are few different components for implementing JS IPFS in the browser.
 These